LingyunXiong/LingyunXiong.github.io/club.markdown

 # Monthly Book Club @ USC QCB (Plus Special Sessions on Demand)

-Dynamics Club is a unique platform for junior scientists to discuss how to apply nonlinear dynamics to tackle the most challenging biological questions.
+Dynamics Club is a forum for junior scientists to discuss how to apply nonlinear dynamics to tackle the most challenging biological questions.
 You are cordially invited to join the discussion.
 Guest speakers are welcome!

 &nbsp;
 &nbsp;